ronen567/just-the-docs/docs/logistic_regression.md

 # Binary Classification and Logistic Regression

 This post is about Supervised Classification problems, at which it is needed to predict a descret value, e.g. predict if a customer will buy the product or not, or predict whether a tumor is benign or malignant.
-We denote the value y of the binary classes as 0 and 1, so we assine the value y=0 to denote the case at which the customer does not purchase, or the tumor is benign, and accordingly y=1 for the case customer does purchase or tumor is malignant.
+We denote the value y of the binary classes as 0 and 1, so we asign the value y=0 to denote the 'customer does not purchase', or the 'tumor is benign; hypothesis , and accordingly, y=1 to denote 'customer does purchase' or 'tumor is malignant' hypothesis.

 So let's follow our example of predicting customers' purchases based on their income.
 (This is a simplified for the sake of the example, even if technically the income feature is clearly not sufficient to predict a purchase).